DC Universe (themed area): History

 Six Flags New England would announce a Zamperla Endeavour attraction on August 29, 2019, with Supergirl Sky Flyer.
 The attraction, which is based on the super-hero Supergirl, would be a part of DC Universe, which replaced DC Comics Super Hero Adventures.
 The opening of both the attraction and the themed area was delayed until 2021, due to the effects of the COVID-19 pandemic.

 At Six Flags Great America, after multiple teasers about the re-theme about the park's impulse roller coaster, Vertical Velocity, The Flash: Vertical Velocity and DC Universe was officially announced to the public on March 24, 2022, overhauling the Yankee Harbor section of the park, an original themed area which opened with the park in 1976.
 Besides the re-theme of Vertical Velocity, the newly themed area would feature re-themed versions of original rides, including DC Super-Villains Swing and Aquaman Splashdown.
 These attractions would join already-existing DC Comics themed rides, including Batman: The Ride and The Joker.
-DC Universe was planned to open on April 15, 2022, but due to supply chain issues and excesive rain, the area opened on April 23, 2022.
+DC Universe was planned to open on April 15, 2022, but due to supply chain issues and excessive rain, the area opened on April 23, 2022.

 On April 28, 2022, in honor of National Superhero Day, Six Flags Magic Mountain announced their plans to renovate their DC Universe, due to the addition of Wonder Woman Flight of Courage, which was announced on October 21, 2021.
 The themed area would receive a new entrance portal sign and the re-theme of the flat ride Wonder Woman Lasso of Truth, in which it would become Teen Titans Turbo Spin.

+Fiesta Texas announced for the 2024 season, the park will expand its DC Universe into more parts of Spassburg and Thrillseeker Park.
+The new expansion of the land brought in more themed rides and three new attractions.